 My corner of Central Asia has long, brutally hot summers.
 Temperatures get up to 120 degrees Fahrenheit/49 degrees Celsius.
 This tends to kill most house plants.
 If, like me, and you’re not naturally gifted with a green thumb, then it’s even more bad news.
 The majority of our plant attempts have ended in disappointment.
 We might be able to swing it if we were constantly living here, but with taking six months in the US now and then and occasional trips out for meetings, we have to entrust care of our plants to neighbors or coworkers – which usually means more plants die.
 Sensing a theme?
-The brutal sunshine and heat of the late spring to mid-fall even turns the mountains brown.
+The brutal sunshine and heat of the late spring to mid-fall turn even the mountains brown.
 How much more small plants that are attempting to grow in tile and cement courtyards and houses that absorb the heat and radiate it back long into the night?

 Yet we have one plant that has become legendary in our family.
 We inherited this plant in January of 2016 from another expat family moving back to the US.
 We didn’t know what it was, just some kind of pokey aloe-type succulent.
 During our first term all our other plants died, but this hardy creature managed to survive and even grow a little bit.
 In the details of moving back to the US for a six month furlough, we forgot to assign watering duties for it.
 So we arrived back in Central Asia to find it tucked in a corner of our courtyard, utterly shriveled and brown.
 It had gone six months, including the worst of the summer, without any care.
 In a last-ditch faith attempt, I splashed it with a glass of water one evening, not really expecting anything to happen.
 When I returned to look at it the next morning, I was shocked.
 It had been resurrected.
 The dry and drooping leaves had somehow rallied, raised themselves back toward the sun and come back from the pit of death.
 Mostly dead really is still partly alive (let the reader understand).